AuthorCarpentry/executable-documents-rstudio/README.md

 ### Workshop Files

-You also need to download some files for this workshop [Exercise Files for Participant](https://authorcarpentry.github.io/DTSTUDENT2018/) PUT IN ZIP LINK.
+You also need to [download some files](data.zip) for this workshop.
 Extract this folder and put it on your desktop.
 This is where we will be working throughout the workshop.